Westie83/score-bored/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby version

+`3.1.2`

+This project uses a `.tool-versions` file intended for use with the `asdf` [version manager](https://asdf-vm.com/).
+You should be able to run

+    asdf install

+and get the versions for the tools required installed on your system.
+You may need to use `asdf plugin add <tool>` before installing.

 * System dependencies